16hands/omnipay-poli/README.md

 * Poli

-For general usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.
+For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

+## Out Of Scope

+Omnipay does not cover recurring payments or billing agreements, and so those features are not included in this package.
+Extensions to this gateway are always welcome.

 ## Support